Black Bear Hunting

 - It is illegal to shoot on, from or across any public road.

-- It is against the law to hunt, trap, or shoot at wildlife within 150 yards of an occupied building or camp without permission of the owner or occupant.
+- It is against the law to hunt, trap or shoot at wildlife within 150 yards of any building or camp occupied by human beings without permission of the owner or occupant.
 For archery hunters this distance is 50 yards in Frederick county.

 - Breech loading rifles used for bear hunting must use ammunition developing a muzzle energy of at least 1,200 foot pounds.
 Consult ammunition guides for ballistics information.